-- Information associated with the National Type Evaluation Program (NTEP) is no longer covered in this program handbook. - Parts 2 and 3 are policy and procedure information specific to WMD operations and Recognition process; Figure 1 is a flow chart showing the Recognition process. - Parts 4 and 5 substantially contain ISO/IEC 17025:1999 (previously these sections referenced ANSI/NCSL Z540-1-1994 (parts I and II) with NVLAP additions, WMD Notes, and minor editorial changes for clarity).
-WMD Notes added to parts 4 and 5 are additional policy or requirements that apply generally to all legal metrology laboratories without regard to Recognition level. - Part 6 is taken from the NVLAP Calibration Laboratories Draft Technical Guide (1994 Draft, as incorporated in the 1996 and 1997 editions of this Handbook), but edited for this publication.
+- Information associated with the National Type Evaluation Program (NTEP) has not been covered in program handbooks since 1996. - Parts 2 and 3 are policy and procedure information specific to WMD operations and Recognition process; Figure 1 is a flow chart showing the Recognition process. - Parts 4 and 5 substantially contain ISO/IEC 17025:2005 (previously these sections referenced ANSI/NCSL Z540-1-1994 (parts I and II) with NVLAP additions, WMD Notes, and minor editorial changes for clarity).
+WMD Notes added to parts 4 and 5 are additional policy or requirements that apply generally to all legal metrology laboratories without regard to Recognition level. - Part 6 was originally developed in WMD and published in the NVLAP Calibration Laboratories Draft Technical Guide (1994 Draft, as incorporated in the 1996 and 1997 editions of this Handbook), but further edited for this publication.
 WMD and the National Conference on Weights and Measures (NCWM) ISO 9000 Task Force prepared the mass and volume sections and reviewed them at a special NVLAP workshop in December 1992 (mass criteria only); at a NVLAP workshop in November 1993; at all six regional metrology meetings in 1993 and 1994; and at the 1994 NCWM meeting.
 Laboratories performing temperature measurements were given the opportunity to review the temperature section.
-Diane Lee (NIST) prepared the moisture section; it was reviewed at the Southeastern Measurement Assurance Program (SEMAP) regional metrology meeting in 1993.
-These sections have all been reviewed and updated for this 2003 edition.

-• For the 1997 edition, NIST management made changes in the WMD State Laboratory Program.
+G. Diane Lee (NIST) prepared the moisture section; it was reviewed at the Southeastern Measurement Assurance Program (SEMAP) regional metrology meeting in 1993.
+These sections have all been reviewed and updated for this 2007 edition. - For the 1997 edition, NIST management made changes in the WMD State Laboratory Program.
 As a result, the 1997 Handbook was revised to delete references to accreditation.
 References to "accreditation" were replaced with references to "Recognition;" references to a "certificate of accreditation" were replaced with references to a "Certificate of Measurement Traceability;" and references to the WMD State Laboratory Program as an "accreditation program" were replaced with references to a "measurement assurance program."